 Bear in mind

 It can take up to 9 hours before goal and transaction data is available in Google Ads.
-Once it is available, your imported conversions data will appear alongside your existing conversion data on the Conversions page, and you'll be able to customise columns on the Campaigns tab to include this data.
+Once it's available, your imported conversions data will appear alongside your existing conversion data on the Conversions page, and you'll be able to customise columns on the Campaigns tab to include this data.
+Reports based on your imported conversions data may include modelled conversions in your reports as estimates in cases where Google can’t observe all conversions.
+These are based on aggregated and anonymised data.

-Once Analytics data (for example, goals) has been imported to Google Ads, it is subject to the Google Ads terms of service.
+Once Analytics data (for example, goals) has been imported to Google Ads, it's subject to the Google Ads terms of service.

 Edit conversion settings for imported goals